ssrl-px/interceptor/README.md

 ## Config files

-It's recommended that the Interceptor is configured via dedicated configuration files.
-Two are necessary (at this point): a startup config file that contains the settings for the Interceptor processes (socket addresses, custom header keys to watch for, output format, etc.) and a processing config file that contains settings for different processing modes.
+Interceptor is configured via dedicated configuration files.
+Two are necessary: a startup config file that contains the settings for the Interceptor processes (socket addresses, custom header keys to watch for, output format, etc.) and a processing config file that contains settings for different processing modes.

+### Startup configuration

 The startup config file can contain settings for multiple beamlines, e.g.:

     [DEFAULT]
     beamline = None